 Since no human has ever returned from the dead to offer a firsthand report, we must either choose to believe the ideas of men or search the scriptures for what God reveals about this subject.

 I Corinthians 15 has been called the “Resurrection Chapter.”
 We have already quoted it, but let’s further examine this chapter.
-Though it speaks primarily about the first resurrection, it is a summary of God’s three-resurrection plan.
+It details more about the subject of resurrections.